Electronic processes in collisions between nitrogen ions and hydrogen atoms: Conclusions

 \section{Conclusions}

 Using a two-active-electron semiclassical asymptotic-state close-coupling approach with a configuration interaction treatment to deal with electronic correlation, we have investigated electron capture, target excitation, and ionization processes in ${\rm N}^{4+} (2s)$ and H collisions.
 In the energy region 0.06 - 225~keV/u, total and state-selective cross sections in both spin-averaged and spin-resolved cases have been reported and compared with available theoretical and experimental data.
 For electron capture processes, in particular for state-selective cross sections, our results show the best overall agreement with the experimental ones in the different energy ranges available.
 This demonstrates the importance of a two-electron treatment taking into account electronic correlation and the use of extended basis sets within the close-coupling scheme.
 We also provide new data for target excitation and ionization processes, which are essential to improve our understanding of this relevant collision system.
 For excitation, H($2p$) production is the strongest target excitation channel, showing the dominant dipolar nature of the interaction with the projectile charge.
 For the ionization cross sections, our results agree with the experimental data within about a factor of 2.
 The latter discrepancy may be due to the use of GTOs in the present method, further experimental and theoretical works are, however, needed.
-Our work provides a complete and consistent set of cross sections over a broad range of collision energies, which can be used for fusion plasma diagnosis and modeling.
-These cross sections will be provided in tabulated form on the CollisionDB database~\footnote{The data has been submitted to CollisionDB, see https://db-amdis.org/collisiondb}.
+Our work provides a complete and consistent set of cross sections over a broad range of collision energies, which can be used for various plasma diagnosis and modeling.

-Furthermore, we also present cross sections for electron capture, target excitation, and ionization processes in excited ${\rm N}^{4+} (2p)$ - H collisions.
+Furthermore, we also present cross sections for electron capture, target excitation, and ionization processes in excited ${\rm N}^{4+} (2p)$ + H collisions.
 The results exhibit similarities in magnitude and energy dependence with those observed in collisions of ${\rm N}^{4+}(2s)$ projectiles.
 Since the impurities in the edge plasma environment may be excited due to collisions with electrons and ions/atoms, the reported cross sections for ${\rm N}^{4+} (2p)$ projectile should be also of relevance in the studies of properties of fusion plasma.